STOP DEADLY STAND YOUR GROUND

 - Want to lobby with us at the capitol?
 Email [email protected].

-- Share these actions with your friends and family!
+- Share these actions online using graphics

 - Gun violence poses a serious risk to the public safety and human rights of Ohio residents.
 Over 1,400 people die as a result of gun violence in Ohio every year – one person every six hours – and it is the second-leading cause of death for Ohio children ages 1 to 17.